-The Company continues to experience unevenness in the timing of international FeraMAX® sales to its international markets from period to period as the Company's distribution partners navigate the regulatory, geopolitical, logistical and trade challenges of the business environment in certain of these markets.
-Despite this unevenness, the Company has made international FeraMAX® deliveries in six of the last seven quarters to Q1 2025.
+The Company also shipped material international FeraMAX® orders in Q1 2025, as compared to zero shipments in Q1 2024.
+While the Company continues to experience some unevenness in the timing of international FeraMAX® sales to its international markets from period to period, the Company has made international FeraMAX® deliveries in seven of the last eight quarters to Q1 2025, with another delivery planned for Q2 2025.